 The firm’s customers report supplier discovery is now 75% faster, while supply chain management processes that used to take 100 to 180 working hours over 24 weeks are now slashed to more like 8–12 hours over six.
 In times of bottleneck or the need to rapidly adapt to a new reality, such a capability is the difference between delivery, delay, or worse.

-is powerful.
+The ability to leverage all available data on a supplier, create visualizations of supplier interdependencies, and select the optimum partner at any moment is powerful.
 However, it’s just one example of how much graph technology in supply chain modernisation is moving the needle.
 That’s because of the profound shift away from a less flexible way of working with data — a traditional tabular database approach — to graph technology which can analyse very large volumes of data in milliseconds.

-Getting answers in
+Getting answers in real time

 To begin with, graph databases excel at modelling complex supply chains with high fidelity.
 They make it easy to model recursive relationships, for example, so they’re ideal for managing suppliers that extend beyond tier 1 into tier 2 and even tier 3.
 There’s a huge performance advantage running queries across data this way compared to a traditional relational database approach.
 Unencumbered by tabular ‘JOINs’ and indexes across rows and columns, graph databases offer rich, interrelated datasets, regardless of the scale of the data.

-real-time; find the most critical components in their supply chain or find unused or seldom used parts or predict restocking intervals.
+That means supply chain optimisers can query where to source alternative parts or find customer orders, and get answers in real-time; find the most critical components in their supply chain or find unused or seldom used parts or predict restocking intervals.
 Users are discovering that due to being flexible by design, graph databases quickly adapt as supply chains evolve.
 That means your managers can easily add data classes and entities when introducing products or product categories while accommodating new suppliers.
 It becomes simple, with no need to refactor applications or the data platform.

 The truth is that while supply chains have evolved into complex digital supply networks, supply chain management systems have not kept up.
 It’s time to see how the new set of data tools graph technology offers could deepen your understanding of supply chain structure and improve decision-making areas, from strategic planning to day-to-day operations.